 - Register for appointment at: https://pleasantonlibrary.bibliocommons.com/events

-- The intake form and signed agreement (available at bottom of article) may be either:
+- The appointment request form and signed agreement (available at bottom of article) may be either:

 - Filled out online and emailed to email@example.com